 Yes, you’ve read the title alright.
-This was the time I had my Nokia stolen my two older women.
+This was the time I had my Nokia stolen from two older women.

 Oh!
-And to my own shock, this happened nearly TWICE already!
+And to my own shock, this happened nearly TWICE!

-My family and I travelled to Vietnam in December 2011 to January 2012.
+- My family and I traveled to Vietnam in December 2011 to January 2012.

-My mum bought me a Nokia phone during that time in Vietnam because I was begging for a phone since everyone has it and I was the only one that didn’t have it
+- My mum bought me a Nokia phone during that time in Vietnam because I was begging for a phone since everyone has it and I was the only one that didn’t have it (I know.
+Spoiled!).

 So I was pretty siked on this new phone I have.
 It was my first phone ever!
 (That wasn’t borrowed from someone else).
 I would literally, carry this phone everywhere with me because well, it was precious to me.

-My family, relatives and I were travelling to different markets far away from home to buy groceries that were not available near us.
+My family, relatives and I were traveling to different markets far away from home to buy groceries that were not available near us.

 We visited a huge market.
 It might have been called “E-Mart”(I don’t remember but it was like a 2 tier level) and it was pretty big in my eyes as a 12-year-old.